mbilab/eeweb/README.md

 # issue
 * favicon to local and transparent inside?
-* resize when open url#news
+* resize when open url#news |done
-* check all font-size, margin..., use em if possible
+* check all font-size, margin..., use em if possible |done
 * why I cannot use postcss-autoreset